cmeerbeek/fluent-plugin-splunkhec/README.md

 ## Overview

-***Splunk HTTP Event Collector*** input plugin.
+***Splunk HTTP Event Collector*** output plugin.

-Output JSON metrics from any datasource to the Splunk HTTP Event Collector (Splunk HEC).
+Output data from any Fluent input plugin to the Splunk HTTP Event Collector (Splunk HEC).

-The Splunk HEC is running on a Heavy Forwarder.
+The Splunk HEC is running on a Heavy Forwarder or single instance.
 More info about the Splunk HEC architecture in a distributed environment can be found in the Splunk [Docs](http://dev.splunk.com/view/event-collector/SP-CAAAE73)

 ## Configuration